Wilfred Burchett: Hiroshima

 Burchett was in Okinawa when he heard on the radio that "the world’s first A-bomb had been dropped on a place called Hiroshima".
 He was the first Western journalist to visit Hiroshima after the atom bomb was dropped, arriving alone by train from Tokyo on 2 September, the day of the formal surrender of Japan, after a thirty-hour train trip in breach of MacArthur's orders.
-He was unarmed, and carrying rations for seven meals, a black umbrella and a Baby Hermes typewriter.
+He was unarmed, and carrying rations for seven meals, a black umbrella and a Hermes Baby typewriter.
 During his reporting, he ran into a press junket organised by Tex McCrary for promoting the United States Army Air Force and later referred to the group as "housetrained reporters" participating in a "cover-up".
 His Morse code dispatch was printed on the front page of the Daily Express newspaper in London on 5 September 1945.
 Entitled "The Atomic Plague", and with the subtitle "I Write This as a Warning to the World", it began:

 In Hiroshima, 30 days after the first atomic bomb destroyed the city and shook the world, people are still dying, mysteriously and horribly – people who were uninjured by the cataclysm – from an unknown something which I can only describe as atomic plague.
 Hiroshima does not look like a bombed city.
 It looks as if a monster steamroller had passed over it and squashed it out of existence.
 I write these facts as dispassionately as I can in the hope that they will act as a warning to the world.

 On this "scoop of the century", which had a worldwide impact, Burchett's byline was incorrectly given as "by Peter Burchett".